EckoTan0804/academic-kickstart/content/notes/telematics/lecture-notes/06-network_function_virtualization.md

 👍 Benefits

-- **Resource sharing**
-  Single platform for different applications and users
+- **Resource sharing**: Single platform for different applications and users

-- **Agility and flexibility**
-  Services can scale to address changing demands
+- **Agility and flexibility**: Services can scale to address changing demands

-- **Rapid deployment and innovation cycles**

-  Providers can easily trial and evolve services
+- **Rapid deployment and innovation cycles**: Providers can easily trial and evolve services
 - **Reduced costs**

 Consider the caching example above: Networks provide infrastructure for executing software-based network functions (**NFV Infrastructure, NFVI**)